auth-global/self-documenting-cryptography/README.md

 The [Seguid Protocol](design-documents/seguid.md) is a domain-specific hash function that produces Self-Documenting Globally Unique Identifiers, or _seguids_.
 Seguids are self-documenting in the sense that they cryptographically attest to their own provenance and their own official documentation for y'all to follow.

-The Seguid Protocol turns HMAC's key parameter into a self-documenting tagging location.
+The Seguid Protocol turns HMAC's key parameter into a cryptoacoustic tagging location with a few mild limitations.
 The ability to compute an HMAC function does not imply direct knowledge of the HMAC key, and so therefore the key does not have any plaintext cryptoacoustic properties.
-However, the ability to compute an HMAC function does imply knowledge of a cryptographic hash of the HMAC key, so HMAC keys do have indirect cryptoacoustic properties with mild limitations.
+However, the ability to compute an HMAC function does imply knowledge of a cryptographic hash of the HMAC key, so HMAC keys do have indirect cryptoacoustic properties.

 Seguids improve coverage of the G3P by self-documenting tags, thus advancing its first design goal.
 It also plausibly advances the G3P's second design goal as well, as the seguid protocol is intended to produce outputs that qualify as a [_key derivation key_ (KDK)](https://csrc.nist.gov/glossary/term/key_derivation_key) in NIST parlance.